January 2024 (Chosen by Co-op staff)

 The Interfaith Family Shelter is a main emergency shelter located in downtown Everett.
 It can accommodate up to 11 families with children at any time.
 Clients receive about 90 days of shelter and basic needs resources, including meals, showers, personal hygiene kits, and laundry services.

-March 2024 (Chosen by Co-op Owners in 2023)
+March 2024 (Chosen by Co-op owners in 2023)

 Down to Earth Community Gardens